 There’s plenty to see and do while waiting for a dinner reservation.
 Visit the U.S. Marshals National Museum and learn how they helped tame the west.
 Tour the courtroom of Hanging Judge Isaac Parker and see where justice was served at the gallows 79 times.
-Take a walking tour to see the murals and sculptures of the Unexpected Project created by international artists, and grab a bite of lunch along the way.
+Take a walking tour to see the murals and sculptures of the Unexpected Project created by international artists.

 Fort Smith – The List

 Fresh gulf oysters on the half shell are always available and you might bite into a huge pearl as I did.
 If you prefer baked, they offer rockefeller, bienville and buffalo style.
-Po’ boys, low crawfish boils, shrimp and etouffee are popular, but always ask about the daily specials.
+Po’ boys, crawfish boils, shrimp and etouffee are popular, but always ask about the daily specials.
 Fresh fish with special sauces and toppings go fast.

 Rib Room $-$$

-Open for both indoor and patio dining.
+Indoor and patio dining.

 Founded by the late Bill Neumeier, their specialty is “dry” ribs, seasoned and smoked to perfection, but full of juicy goodness.
 Yes, you can have them with barbecue sauce, but either way don’t forget the fries and a cold beer.
 Giant baked potatoes, a legacy of the defunct Coney Island, are also on the menu.
 Betcha you can’t eat a whole one.

 This is Ecuadorean cuisine from Rolando Cuzco.
-Start with home-made guacamole, tamales or taquitos with chorizo and pickled onions (my favorite) and then move on to quesadillas, tacos, enchiladas or a don juan burrito as big as your head.
+Start with home-made guacamole, tamales or taquitos with chorizo and pickled onions (my favorite) and then move on to quesadillas, tacos, enchiladas or a Don Juan burrito as big as your head.
 Eat lunch here and plan on a siesta.

-21 West End $$$
+21 West End $$$$

 Bars – The List

 This is a special place if you love cocktails and especially so if you love cigars.
-The toney interior, replete with leather lounge furniture, a performance stage and a giant TV screen sports room make this the best man cave you can imagine, and ladies are welcome too.
+The toney interior, replete with leather lounge furniture, a performance stage and a giant TV screen sports room make this the best man cave you can imagine, and ladies are also welcome.
 It’s fitted with the ultimate in air conditioning technology, completely exchanging the air every 4 minutes.
 That makes it non-smoker friendly.
 Purchase a cigar in their walk-in humidor, or rent a secure drawer for your own private stash.

-Open with indoor and outdoor patio seating.
+Indoor and outdoor patio seating.
+Evening service only.